 Keith Perry is originally from Albany, NY where he played lacrosse and participated in competitive swimming.
 In 1994 he graduated from Siena College with a BS in Chemistry and worked as a Research Chemist until relocating to Wilmington, NC in 2000.
 He has taught Chemistry at Laney HS since 2003 and helped establish a Women’s Lacrosse program at Laney in 2005 with Beau McCaffray.

-He is currently both the head varsity women’s lacrosse coach and swimming coach at Laney and has been selected as the MEC Conference swimming coach of the year in 2018, 2020-2021 (Women’s) and 2019 (Men’s).
+He is currently the head swimming coach at Laney and has been selected as the MEC Conference swimming coach of the year in 2018, 2020-2021, 2022 (Women’s) and 2019 (Men’s).
 He believes in fostering an environment which shares his love for lacrosse while promoting the growth of the sport in a positive and respectful manner within the community.

 Kim Burghardt grew up in Northern New Jersey playing soccer, softball and basketball.
 After graduating East Stroudsburg University in 2012, she relocated to Wilmington.
 She has been coaching since 2009.
 Over the course of her coaching career she has coached soccer, basketball and lacrosse at various levels.
 Kim is currently the Athletic Director and Physical Education teacher at Trask Middle School.